BrunoCode/BrunoCode.github.io/README.md

 My current medium sized goal is to get good at leetcode/hackerank style interview questions.
 This is likely the first step in any job interview.
 Thanks for reading.

+# 2021-03-31 (March 31, 2021)

+We saw the solution to the two sum problem on a sorted array yesterday.
+Let's see how we get to how we got there.
+On the original two sum problem, that makes no guarantees about sorting.

 # 2021-03-30 (March 30, 2021)

 This is a continuation of my last post.
 Before I talk about how to get to the inuition behind the solution of the two sum problem on a sorted array.
-I would like to reveal my code solution in and effort to let you get your brain jogging about it.
+I would like to reveal my code solution in and effort to my the explaination of the intuition behind the solution easier.

     var twoSum = function(numbers, target) {
       let minIdx = 0;